This easy DIY Pumpkin Spice Latte Sugar Scrub is the perfect homemade gift for fall!

-True story: last year my husband Eric actually had to ask me to stop making things with pumpkin.
+True story: last year my husband actually had to ask me (no – beg me) to stop making things with pumpkin.
 Friends, I was out of control.
 I went overboard.
 Our skin was borderline turning orange.
 Why the craze?
-The year before when I was pregnant with Harper, I missed out on pumpkin season entirely (you can read why here).
+Last year when I was pregnant with Harper, I missed out on pumpkin season entirely.

 So this year, I’m going to try (no promises) to not get pumpkin crazy.
 I SAID TRY, OKAY?
 To be fair, this recipe doesn’t actually have pumpkin in it, just pumpkin pie spices.
 So we’re good, right?

-And then, just picture it: after the kids are in bed, take a relaxing post-crazy-day-soak, and use this scrub on your sore, tired feet.
+And then, just picture it: after the kids are in bed, you take a relaxing post-crazy-day-soak, and use this scrub on your sore, tired feet.
 In about 2 seconds you’ll be shouting for your husband to bring you your phone so you can revisit this post and tell me I was right, this scrub did change your (fall) life.
 You’re welcome in advance.

-That’s pretty boss, right?
-(Can I bring back “boss” as an adjective?).
+That’s pretty neat, right?
 While I don’t follow this word-for-word, I do keep it in mind when making or buying skincare products.
 Think about it: Greek Yogurt Face Masks, Apple Cider Vinegar Hair Rinses, PSL foot scrub…all the best stuff for our skin is food-based!

-DIY Pumpkin Spice Latte Sugar Scrub
+Pumpkin Spice Latte Sugar Scrub Recipe

-2 ½ Cups White Sugar
+- 2 ½ Cups White Sugar

-½ Cup Light Brown Sugar
+- ½ Cup Light Brown Sugar

-2 tsp finely ground espresso
+- 2 tsp finely ground espresso

-½ tsp ground cinnamon
+- ½ tsp ground cinnamon

-½ tsp ground nutmeg
+- ½ tsp ground nutmeg

-½ tsp ground cloves
+- ½ tsp ground cloves

-½ Cup Avocado Oil (or coconut oil)
+- ½ Cup Avocado Oil (or coconut oil)

 Store in a mason jar with tight-fitting lid.
 I keep mine in the shower or on the rim of the bathtub and just stir with a plastic spoon before using.

-+Avocado Oil acts as a great moisturizer.
+- Avocado Oil acts as a great moisturizer.
 You could also use EVOO but it will change the scent of the scrub.
 I’ve made it with EVOO and the moisturizing power is incredible but the scent of the oil overpowers the spices.

-+The quality of the sugar doesn’t really matter, so get whatever’s cheapest.
+- The quality of the sugar doesn’t really matter, so get whatever’s cheapest.

-+If you don’t have all of the spices individually you can use about 2-3 tsp of pumpkin pie spice instead.
+- If you don’t have all of the spices individually you can use about 2-3 tsp of pumpkin pie spice instead.

-+Coffee is actually a great exfoliator and can help reduce the appearance of cellulite and stretch marks.
+- Coffee is actually a great exfoliator and can help reduce the appearance of cellulite and stretch marks.

-+I have only used this scrub on my hands and feet.
+- I have only used this scrub on my hands and feet.
 My face is typically very sensitive, so I haven’t tried it as a facial exfoliator.
 If you have sensitive skin, I recommend trying out the scrub on your feet first.

 Bonus Pinterest Pumpkin Meal Plan!